-There is much to review here, so later in this article we compare some of the franchised models from around the world.
+With so many different flavours of franchising, there is a lot to consider.
+Later, we will compare some of the franchised models from around the world.
 But first let's focus on where franchising makes sense, and the key elements when considering adopting this model.